infiniteflight/infiniteflight-docs/legal/safeguarding.md

 **Infinite Flight**

 Infinite Flight is the company that this policy is put in place for and by.
-Infinite Flight runs and maintains the Infinite Flight App and Infinite Flight Forum alongside its partners.
+Infinite Flight runs and maintains the Infinite Flight App, Infinite Flight Forum, and Infinite Flight website alongside its partners.

 **Safeguarding Team**